Transport in Shenzhen: Metro

-Shenzhen Metro was first opened on 28th Dec., 2004, then imposed the latest expansion in 2022.
-Now there are 16 lines covering 555 km in the metro system, named Line 1 to Line 12, Line 14, Line 16, Line 20 and Line 6 Branch (de facto Shenzhen section of Line 1 (Dongguan Rail Transit)), with 304 stations in total and 57 interchange stations.
-Line 13 and some extension of current metro lines are under construction.
+Shenzhen Metro was first opened on 28th Dec., 2004, then imposed the latest expansion in 2023.
+Now there are 16 lines covering 555 km in the metro system, named Line 1 to Line 12, Line 14, Line 16, Line 20 and Line 6 Branch (de facto Shenzhen section of Line 1 (Dongguan Rail Transit)), with 308 stations in total and 57 interchange stations.
+Several new metro lines including Line 13, Line 15, Line 17, Line 19, as well as some extension of current metro lines are under construction.

-A single journey normal ticket in the metro costs 2 RMB to 15 RMB and a single journey business ticket of Line 11 costs three times as much as travel fare of normal ticket.
-Discounts of 5% off are given using Shenzhen Tong IC Card instead of a single journey normal ticket.
+A single journey normal ticket in the metro costs 2 RMB to 15 RMB and a single journey business ticket of Line 11 costs three times the travel fare of a normal ticket.
+Discounts of 5% off are given using Shenzhen Tong IC Card or its mobile payment instead of a single journey normal ticket.

 The metro system is operated by two companies, Shenzhen Metro Corporation and MTR Corporation, Shenzhen.
 MTR Shenzhen is now operating Line 4 of Shenzhen Metro.